 A conservation easement can be a great tool for establishing certainty about future uses of a property.
 Used wisely in estate planning, a conservation easement can provide peace of mind for current owners and future generations alike.

 When it is created, a conservation easement can be valued by a qualified appraisal.
-When an appraised easement is donated, the gift is recognized as a charitable contribution.
+When an appraised easement is donated, the gift can be recognized as a charitable contribution.
 The tax incentives associated with the gift can be beneficial to the donor.
-In some cases, if the public benefit of the easement warrants it, conservation easements may be purchased.
+In some cases, conservation easements may be purchased.
 Landowners sometimes use that sale income to reduce debt or reinvest in productive land.
-There are additional estate tax benefits that apply to conservation easements.
+There are additional estate tax benefits that can apply to conservation easements.